scottgoering/HeaterMeter-wiki/Configuration-WebUI-Documentation.md

 [![Image](https://lh6.googleusercontent.com/-SdXwvfwSjnY/U3d1ZIaiYnI/AAAAAAAABz0/8ZQ0GGs3368/s640/pulsevoltage.png)](https://picasaweb.google.com/lh/photo/SVenkUh3tFC6MGBx4Ll6Y9MTjNZETYmyPJy0liipFm0?feat=embedwebsite)

 Attempting to use voltage mode on hardware without support for it will result in the blower turning on and off randomly!
+Also beware of using voltage mode in combination with a min blower speed which is below the operating voltage of your blower.

 * **min** - Minimum blower speed.
 If the desired speed is below this, the output will be pulsed between OFF and MIN proportional to the desired speed over a 10 second period.
 * **max** - Maximum blower speed.
 The PID output is scaled between 0 and MAX.
 For example, if the PID output is 100% and the MAX is set to 50, the blower output is 50%.
 The scaling is computed before comparing with MIN.
 That is, 10% MIN is always 10% blower speed and not affected by changing MAX.